Choosing a Pediatrician: What to Look For at Each Stage

 Infancy and the Toddler Years: Well-Visits, Vaccines, and Growth Tracking

-Growth tracking at these visits uses standardized charts to plot a child's weight, height, and head circumference over time.
+Growth tracking uses standardized charts to plot weight, height, and head circumference over time.
 The trend matters more than any single data point.
-If you ever want to understand how your child's measurements compare or have shifted, the CDC growth charts are publicly available and worth a look.
+The CDC growth charts are publicly available if you want to understand how your child's measurements compare or have shifted.

 School-Age Kids: A Different Set of Questions